History of Alsace: Roman Alsace

-From the first century CE to the early fifth century CE Alsace was incorporated into the Roman province of Germania Superior.
+From the first century CE to the early fifth century CE Alsace was incorporated into the Roman province of Germania Superior, formally established in 85 CE.
 The portion of the Rhine flowing along the eastern boundary of Alsace was also the Roman frontier, or limes, from 53 BCE to approximately 70 CE, and again from approximately 250 CE to before the fall of the Empire in the fifth century.
 Throughout the Roman period Argentoratum (Strasbourg) was a major Roman military camp.
-Another major camp was located near Biesheim on the Rhine when it formed part of the frontier.
+Roman installations, including a major fortress from about 365 CE, were also located near Biesheim on the Rhine when it formed part of the frontier.

 Alsace was administered from three cities, or civitates.
 These were, initially, Brocomagus (Brumath in Alsace), Divodorum (Metz in Lorraine), and Augusta Raurica (near Basel in Switzerland).
 The administrative role of Brocumagus was eventually taken over by Argentoratum.
 Otherwise urbanization and population growth was marked the Roman period, likely reaching its greatest extent in the second century, and remaining significant until the middle of the fourth century.
 Urban buildings appear largely to have been half-timbered, as opposed to the predominantly stone construction in the rest of Gaul, likely due to the lack of accessible bedrock in the valley of the Rhine.
 In the fourth and fifth centuries, several urban centers were fortified by ramparts, including Brocumagus, Tres Tabernae Cesaris (Saverne) and Argentovaria (Horbourg).
-In the fifth century, urbanization declines rapidly.
+In the fifth century urbanization declines rapidly throughout Alsace.

 Among food crops the cultivation of cereals predominated.
 It is assumed by most historians that the Romans introduced viticulture, although evidence for wine growing during the Roman period remains limited.
 Certainly large quantities of wine, oil, and salted meats were imported from elsewhere in the Roman Empire, most notably from Iberia.
 Manufacturing centers were also developed, including a steel works close to the military camps at Argentoratum.